nus-cs2103-AY1920S1/duke/docs/README.md

 previous reminder set.

 **Why do I get `InvalidCommand` error?** <br />
 This may happen if the user enters an invalid command.
-Please check [Commands](#commands) for more information
+Please check available [Commands](#commands) for more information

 **Why do I get `InvalidParameter` error?** <br />
 This may happen if an invalid parameter is entered for the following command.
 Please check the individual commands in